 Kevin Gerson, the Director of the UCLA Law Library, teaches Advanced Legal Research.
-Gerson received his J.D. from Stanford Law School where he was elected to the Order of the Coif, and a Master of Information Management and Systems degree from U.C.
+Gerson received his J.D. from Stanford Law School, where he was elected to the Order of the Coif, and earned a Master's degree in Information Management and Systems from U.C.
 Berkeley.
 He graduated from UCLA, summa cum laude, with a B.A. in Philosophy.

 Prior to joining UCLA in 1998, Gerson worked as a tax associate at Brobeck, Phleger & Harrison in Palo Alto and as a state tax analyst for CCH, Inc. His publications include: “Faculty Research Services at the UCLA Law Library,” Trends in Law Library Management and Technology, vol. 18, pp. 53-61, December 2008; “Law Librarians Provide More than Mere Access to Information,” Law Library Journal, vol. 98(1), pp. 205-206, Winter 2006; contributor, Locating the Law: A Handbook for Non-Law Librarians (Southern California Association of Law Libraries, Committee on Public Access to Legal Information, 4th ed., 2001); “Evaluating Legal Information Retrieval Systems: How Do the Ranked-Retrieval Methods of Lexis and Westlaw Measure Up?”
 Legal Reference Services Quarterly, vol. 17(4), pp. 53-67, December 1999; contributor and editor, CCH Multistate Corporate Income Tax Guide (CCH Inc., 1992—1997); contributor and editor, CCH California Tax Reporter (CCH Inc., 1991—1997); and contributor and editor, CCH Guidebook to California Taxes (CCH Inc., 1991—1997).